 Commercial Gyms Becoming Obsolete

-Regular exercise as a hobby should be convenient, affordable, and motivational, which maybe why home gyms are becoming preferable to training at local commercial gyms.
+Regular exercise as a hobby should be convenient, affordable, and motivating, which may be why home gyms are becoming more popular than training at local commercial gyms.

-While some people benefit accomplishing their fitness goals better with more human interaction, the often changing rules and regulations at many gyms may still deter people from regularly using them.
+While some people benefit from accomplishing their fitness goals with more human interaction, many are deterred from regularly using gyms due to the frequently changing rules and regulations.

 Fitness enthusiasts get accustomed to the minor inconveniences of training at a commercial gym when weighing the costs of setting up a home gym.
-The second factor for hesitation is the demand for large space that’s needed for equipment.
+The second factor in hesitation is the need for a large space for equipment.

-It’s very easy to write off home gyms as being a luxury when considering these constraints, but a workout space in your home can be both flexible towards your budget and your current living space.
+It’s very easy to write off home gyms as a luxury when considering these constraints, but a home gym can be both flexible with your budget and fit your current living space.

-The annual costs of a commercial gym membership can reinvested into a workspace that can be customized to your training and individual preference.
+The annual costs of a commercial gym membership can be reinvested in a workspace customized to your training and individual preferences.

 How to Design a Workspace For Your Home Gym